ericcornelissen/shescape/docs/tips.md

 # Tips

-This documents provides tips to avoid shell injection beyond using a shell escape library like Shescape.
+This document provides tips to avoid shell injection beyond using a shell escape library like Shescape.
 Most tips apply outside of Node.js, but some are specific to Node.js.